-This 3.25-mile nature trail takes visitors to the “wild side” of Powell Gardens.
-Marked with 24 interpretive signs, the trail winds past lotus- and frog-filled ponds, through woods of Osage orange and honeylocust and into an abandoned field of meadow flowers.
+This 3.25-mile nature trail takes visitors through the “wild side” of Powell Gardens.
+Hikers will wind past lotus-filled ponds, through woods of Osage orange and honeylocust and into a field of meadow flowers.

 The expanded trail was made possible thanks to a generous donation from Marilyn T. and Byron C. Shutz and the Shutz Foundation.

 What to Know Before You Go